 1) One Minute and Two Steps

-Here’s an easy powerful meditation technique that children as young as two can practice.
+Here’s an easy, powerful meditation technique that children as young as two can practice.
 Even a two-year-old can sit still for one minute and count to two.
 So, you have no excuse.
-But just because it’s super easy doesn’t mean it isn’t powerful.
-This little gem is the basis for other types of meditation.
+But just because it’s super easy doesn’t mean it isn’t powerful because this little gem is the foundation for many other types of meditation.

 Step one.
-The first step is the hardest.
 Sit comfortably and close your eyes.
-But, keep your eyes open for now so you can read the next step.
+Don’t close your eyes now.
+Keep your eyes open for now so you can read the next step.